The Consequences of the Organizational 'Family'

 As people grapple with what it means to work alongside others, we reach for metaphor and analogy to conjure the appropriate picture.
 I’ve heard clients say, “we want to build a family culture”, “we’re like one big family”, “they’re behaving like children”.
 These are red flags for me and I’ll explain why.

-The major distinction is that teams, organisations, or project groups come together to work to a particular purpose or outcome.
+The major distinction is that teams, organisations, or project groups come together to work for a particular purpose or outcome.
 There is a gap in the market, an unmet need in society, and you believe you have the ideas, skills, and resources to meet it.
-You think you can be successful enough to invest in and sustain your endeavors further.
-Families and communities inherently exist due to shared identity and belonging.
+You think you can be successful enough to invest in and sustain your endeavours further.
+Families and communities inherently exist due to a shared identity and belonging.

 It’s not to say that teams and organisations can’t have this sense of belonging; it’s clear that people who enjoy each other’s company work far more creatively and effectively than those with disparate outlooks and beliefs.
 Much of my work with teams and organizational culture is about building the trust, connection, and partnership amongst teams and leaders.
 But the primary purpose is to serve an outcome bigger than themselves, beyond belonging.
 And I spend a great deal of time with leaders and teams discerning their shared purpose.

-And certainly families can be highly purposeful and have a clear agenda; but it’s not a perquisite for existence in the way it is for organisations.
+And certainly families can be highly purposeful and have a clear agenda, but it’s not a prerequisite for existence in the way it is for organisations.
 Despite the family narrative being common ways of exploring organizational life, the unintended consequences are more trouble than they’re worth.

 In a world where organisations are increasingly looking to unlock their collective wisdom, rather than issue command and control from the top – the military metaphor – likening employees to children is a narrative that limits potential and resourcefulness.
 And indeed the field of Transactional Analysis espouses developing adult-to-adult relationships rather than parent-child, and skills in unhooking from this dynamic.

-However it’s not just adult-to-adult relationships that’s required for success.
-Teams need purposeful working roles, with clarity of focus and shared direction and outcomes.
+However, it’s not just adult-to-adult relationships that are required for success.
+Teams need purposeful working roles, with a clarity of focus and shared direction and outcomes.
 The trust, connection, and spirit of partnership grows around this anchor, and are the qualities that make teams successful.
 But they are not the foundation.

 The risk is that I make decisions based on what will get me more ‘love’ and ‘belonging’, rather than what may be in the best interests of the wider organisations, its customers, shareholders, and purpose-at-large.